mosadd1X/novelforge-ai/docs/quick-start.md

 ### Step 6: Monitor Generation Progress

 The system will now:

-1. Generate a writer profile
+1. Generate a fictional writer profile with AI-generated portrait
-2. Create a novel outline
+2. Create a genre-appropriate novel outline
-3. Develop characters
+3. Develop detailed characters with relationships and arcs
-4. Generate chapters one by one
+4. Generate chapters one by one with memory consistency
-5. Format the final EPUB
+5. Apply genre-aware EPUB formatting
+6. Create professional front and back matter
+7. Generate an AI-powered book cover
+8. Package everything into a complete EPUB file

 Progress will be displayed in the terminal with colorful indicators.